 Nobody knows why they do it.
 Some speculate that the behavior is courtship display— marry me, I can do this!
 Others theorize it’s a form of communication: a signal to fellow rays that this is the spot to be in.
 Still others believe they’re slapping parasites off their bodies.

+A fourth possibility is that they were doing it for Amy and me.
+If that sounds unlikely, you don’t understand how many other things were being done for us.
+At one point we left our suite and returned to find that the ratty old subscription card holding Amy’s place in her book had been magically replaced with a proper bookmark.
+After another outing—a couple’s massage—we came back to find a sewing kit with the selection of threads perfectly tailored to Amy’s wardrobe.
 At the end of our second day, as the afternoon shadows gave way to dusk, we padded onto the sand at the edge of the resort, per Romance itinerary.
 In the distance, maybe 50 yards from the surf, a single wood table waited for us, set for a four-course meal, as though washed up in a kind of formal shipwreck miracle.
 It seemed something about our relationship DNA called for a private dinner near the water’s edge, serenaded by a classical guitarist.
 Waves crashed passionately, an instrumental version of “Take on Me” bathed us in tasteful sixth-grade vibes and, by god, we were soon drinking white wine on a beach near small candles—6 million of them when I lost count.
 There are worse things, turns out.

 Perhaps you’ve had a waiter deliver you plate after plate of delicious food on a warm night at the southern tip of a rocky peninsula.
 It was a first for us.
 The moon rose off our western bow, a perfect cinnamon-colored bulb of longing and strangeness.
 A shimmering ribbon of reflected moonlight stretched across the water.
 If someone had spotted us, they’d have bragged to friends that they saw an Oxygen network movie being filmed.